K Health expands into virtual childcare and raises $132 million at a $1.5 billion valuation – TechCrunch

 “Drug referrals, acute issues, prevention issues, most of those can be done remotely,” Bloch said.
 “There’s an opportunity to do much better and potentially cheaper.

 K Health has already seen hundreds of thousands of patients either through its urgent care offering or its subscription service and generated tens of millions in revenue in 2020, according to Bloch.
-He declined to disclose how many patients used the urgent care service vs. the monthly subscription offering.
+He declined to disclose how many patients used the urgent care service versus the monthly subscription offering.

 Telemedicine companies, like other companies providing services remotely, have thrived during the pandemic.
-Teladoc and Amwell, two of the early pioneers in virtual medicine have seen their share prices soar.
-Companies like Hims, that provide prescriptions for elective conditions that aren’t necessarily covered by health, special purpose acquisition companies at valuations of $1.6 billion.
+Teladoc and Amwell, two of the early pioneers in virtual medicine, have seen their share prices soar.

 Backing K Health are a group of investors led by GGV Capital and Valor Equity Partners.
-Kaiser Permanente’s pension fund and the investment offices of the owners of 3G Capital (the Brazilian investment firm that owns Burger King and Kraft Heinz), along with 14W, Max Ventures, Pico Partners, Marcy Venture Partners, Primary Venture Partners and BoxGroup, also participated in the round.
+Kaiser Permanente’s pension fund and the investment offices of the owners of 3G Capital (the Brazilian investment firm that owns Burger King and Kraft Heinz), along with 14W, Max Ventures, Pico Partners, Marcy Venture Partners, Primary Venture Partners and BoxGroup also participated in the round.

-Organizations working with the company include Maccabi Healthcare; the Mayo Clinic, which is investigating virtual care models with the company; and Anthem, which has white labeled the K Health service and provides it to some of the insurer’s millions of members.
+Organizations working with the company include Maccabi Healthcare; the Mayo Clinic, which is investigating virtual care models with the company; and Anthem, which has white-labeled the K Health service and provides it to some of the insurer’s millions of members.